arjanjohan/scaffold-request/README.md

 - 💰 **Efficient Payments**: The platform facilitates swift, secure payments in various cryptocurrencies, providing flexibility for global transactions.
 - 🌐 **Collaborative Ecosystem**: Request Network empowers businesses and developers to integrate invoicing and payment functionalities into their applications, promoting innovation and collaboration!

-For detailed instructions and more context, check out the Developer Documentation.
+For detailed instructions and more context, check out the [Developer Documentation](https://docs.request.network/).

+## Pages and components

+### Create Invoice
+The Create Invoice page leverages the [`create-invoice-form`](https://docs.request.network/building-blocks/components/create-invoice-form) component created by Request Network.

+### Invoice Dashboard
+Custom page that displays an overview of invoices sent and received.
+Clicking on an invoice takes you to the `Invoice Details` page for this invoice.

+### Invoice Details
+Custom pages that displays the details of an invoice.

 ## Requirements